TIBCOSoftware/snappydata/docs/howto.md

   /**
   SnappyData calls this function to validate the job input and reject invalid job requests.
-  You can implement custom validations here, for example, validating that config parameters **/ def isValidJob(sc: SnappySession, config: Config): SnappyJobValidation }
+  You can implement custom validations here, for example, validating the configuration parameters **/ def isValidJob(sc: SnappySession, config: Config): SnappyJobValidation }
 ```

-**Dependencies**
+**Dependencies**:
 To compile your job, use the Maven/SBT dependencies for the latest released version of SnappyData.

 Example Maven dependency:
 ```
 <!-- https://mvnrepository.com/artifact/io.snappydata/snappydata-cluster_2.11 -->